-In 2005, we engaged Radford Surveys and Consulting (Radford), a business unit of Aon, as our independent compensation consultant.
-We engaged Radford to advise on matters related to our executive compensation program and to assist in creating an effective and competitive executive compensation program.
-Radford had performed an executive compensation study for us in 2005 but had not otherwise performed any other services for us.
-We directed Radford to conduct a competitive assessment of our executive compensation program for 2006.
-During this process, Radford spoke with several executive officers and other employees to obtain historical data relating to compensation practices at the Company.
+Since 2005, the Compensation Committee has engaged Radford Surveys and Consulting (Radford), a business unit of Aon, as its independent compensation consultant.
+The Compensation Committee has engaged Radford to advise on matters related to our executive compensation program and to assist in creating an effective and competitive executive compensation program.

-Radford assisted the Compensation Committee by providing comparative market data on compensation practices and programs based on an analysis of a compensation peer group.
+Radford assisted the Compensation Committee by providing comparative market data on compensation practices and programs based on an analysis of executive compensation survey data.
 Radford also provided guidance on industry best practices.
-Radford advised the Compensation Committee in (1) determining base salaries for executives, (2) determining total cash bonus compensation as a percentage of base salary, and (3) designing and determining individual equity grant levels for the 2006 long-term incentive plan for executives.
+Radford advised the Compensation Committee in (1) determining base salaries for executives, (2) determining the targets for total cash bonus compensation as a percentage of base salary, and (3) designing and determining individual equity grant levels for the 2008 long-term incentive plan for executives.